Rokaden/dotfiles-4/README.md

 `sudo cp /path/drake_navy_issue /etc/issue`

+#### a list of all my packages can be found in /etc so you have an idea for dependencies until I finish the install script

 old i3 config can still be found on a different branch, most of the stuff in it has been transfered to this (some stuff improved).